ConstraintLayout/constraintlayout.github.io/layouts/linearlayout.md

 #### Weighted Behaviour in Editor

 To create the equivalent of a weighted `LinearLayout` we must first create a chain as detailed [here](../basics/create_chains.md):

 ![Create Chain](../assets/images/basics/chains_create.gif)

 Now that a chain is set up, all we need to do is apply weights to individual views within the chain.
-This can be done by setting the view's `layout_width` to either `match_conststraint` or `0dp` (they are the same thing), and then applying a weight.
+This can be done by setting the view's `layout_width` to either `match_constraint` or `0dp` (they are the same thing), and then applying a weight.
 In this case we use a horizontal weight because it is a horizontal chain:

 ![Chain Weight](../assets/images/basics/chains_weight_properties.png)